On the Graph Theory of Majority Illusions: Theoretical Results and Computational Experiments: Illusions in Arbitrary Networks

-One of the results in \cite{Grandi2022} is that checking whether or not a network allows for a \emph{majority-majority} illusion is NP-complete\footnote{\cite{Grandi2022} does not actually speak about a majority-majority illusion, but about `at least a fraction of $q$ agents is under majority illusion', with $q>\frac{1}{2}$.
-The fact that it then also holds for majority-majority illusion follows from that `more than half' is equivalent to `at least some fraction $q$ where $q$ is more than half' since we only have to consider rational numbers.}.
-Here, in stark contrast, we see that there is no need for checking whether a network allows for a majority-\emph{weak-}majority illusion, since Theorem \ref{thm:maj-weak-maj} shows that it is always the case.
+One of the results in \cite{Grandi2022} is that checking whether or not a network allows for a \emph{Majority-majority} illusion is NP-complete\footnote{\cite{Grandi2022} does not actually speak about a \texttt{Mm} illusion, but about `at least a fraction of $q$ agents is under \texttt{m} illusion', with $q>\frac{1}{2}$.
+The fact that it then also holds for \texttt{Mm} illusion follows from that `more than half' is equivalent to `at least some fraction $q$ where $q$ is more than half' since we only have to consider rational numbers.}.
+Here, in stark contrast, we see that there is no need for checking whether a network allows for a Majority-\emph{weak-}majority illusion, since Theorem \ref{thm:maj-weak-maj} shows that it is always the case.

-\section{Illusions in specific network classes}
+\section{Illusions in Specific Network Classes}

-While the above solves the question of the existence of \emph{weak} majority illusions, we now aim to understand when the \emph{strict} version of the illusion can occur.
+While the above resolves the question of the existence of \emph{weak} majority illusions, we now aim to understand when the \emph{strict} version of the illusion can occur.
 In order to obtain results in that direction, we turn to some classes of graphs with well-known global properties.
-Note that the results from this section are not intended to describe realistic classes of social networks but can instead be seen as a starting point for the systematic analysis of the types of graphs that allow for majority illusions.
-We focus on graphs with only odd-degree nodes, properly 2-colorable graphs, and regular graphs.
+In some networks, namely two-colorable graphs and graphs where all nodes have odd degrees, it is easy to see whether or not illusions are possible, although these networks are unlikely to resemble real social networks.
+Nevertheless, we still mention those results, since they can be used as starting point for the systematic analysis of the types of graphs that allow for majority illusions.
+We then turn to consider the class of regular graphs, which, from the literature, seem to be promising for the prevention of illusions.

-\subsection{Graphs with odd degrees}
+\subsection{Graphs with Odd Degrees}

-\begin{theorem} For any graph $G=\langle V,E \rangle$ such that for all $i\in V, d_i$ is odd, a majority-weak-majority illusion is either a unanimity-weak-majority illusion or a majority-majority illusion. \end{theorem} The intuition is that an agent with odd degree cannot see a tie in its neighborhood, which causes either \emph{all} agents a to be in weak-majority illusion if there is a global tie, or, if there is no global tie, a majority of agents to be in a majority illusion.
+On graphs in which all nodes have an odd degree, any \texttt{Mw} illusion, which are guaranteed to exist by Theorem \ref{thm:maj-weak-maj}, is always a stronger type of illusion.
+The intuition is that an agent with odd degree cannot see a tie in its neighborhood, which causes either \emph{all} agents to be in \texttt{w} illusion if there is a global tie, or, if there is no global tie, a majority of agents to be in a \texttt{m} illusion. \begin{proposition} For any graph $G=\langle V,E \rangle$ such that for all $i\in V, d_i$ is odd, a \texttt{Mw} illusion in $G$ is either a \texttt{Uw} illusion or a \texttt{Mm} illusion. \end{proposition}